OUR COLLECTION — ASIA — MONGOLIA 77. WOOL HANGING HOLY FAMILY (MONGOLIAN)

 Another feature of great interest is the script written on the upper left side of the hanging.
 While Mongolians have used the Russian Cyrillic alphabet since the early Twentieth Century when Russia invaded Mongolia, the Mongolian people also have an ancient Mongolian script.
 The script on this hanging means "Jesus Christ" in the Mongolian Old Script.

+The hanging was made by our friend Bayaraa, a disabled Christian artisan in Mongolia.
+(Mongolians do not use last names.)
 Bayaraa is disabled from a back injury and must use a wheelchair.
 He lives in a ger, which is a traditional Mongolian nomadic tent.
+He signed his name on the back of the wall hanging using the Russian Cyrillic alphabet.

 Another feature of great interest is the script written on the upper left side of the hanging.
 While Mongolians have used the Russian Cyrillic alphabet since the early Twentieth Century when Russia invaded Mongolia, the Mongolian people also have an ancient Mongolian script.
 The script on this hanging means "Jesus Christ" in the Mongolian Old Script.